vsouza/awesome-ios/README.md

 * [Bohr](https://github.com/DavdRoman/Bohr) - Bohr allows you to set up a settings screen for your app with three principles in mind: ease, customization and extensibility.
 * [SwiftReorder](https://github.com/adamshin/SwiftReorder) - Add drag-and-drop reordering to any table view with just a few lines of code.
 Robust, lightweight, and completely customizable. :large_orange_diamond:[e]
 * [TLIndexPathTools](https://github.com/wtmoose/TLIndexPathTools) - TLIndexPathTools is a small set of classes that can greatly simplify your table and collection views.
+* [CollapsibleTableSectionViewController](https://github.com/jeantimex/CollapsibleTableSectionViewController) - A swift library to support collapsible sections in a table view. :large_orange_diamond:

 ##### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.